 Here’s a short list of what you can avoid eating for a few days after you get braces attached.
 Remember that this is only temporary and you’d get back to eating all your favorite foods in no time.

 - Hard foods – You might be better off sticking to soft foods that don’t require much of chewing.
 It’s best to avoid nuts, chewy meats, licorice, hard bread, and raw vegetables, at least for the first few days.

-- Foods that stick – Caramels, chocolates, candy, gum, and all sugary foods tend to stick to the teeth and isn’t good for the braces.
+- Foods that stick – Caramels, chocolates, candy, gum, and all sugary foods tend to stick to the teeth and aren’t good for braces.

 - Foods that need biting – You may find it difficult to bite into a cold cucumber, corn on the cob, apples, and carrots.
 Avoid them for some time.

-- Chewing on inedible stuff – The dentist who fits braces at Glendale office would suggest you to avoid chewing of inedible things.
-This may include pens, pencils, fingernails – some things which most of us find pleasure in chewing upon.
+- Chewing on inedible stuff – The dentist who fits braces at the Glendale office would suggest you avoid chewing on inedible things.
+This may include pens, pencils, and fingernails – some things which most of us find pleasure in chewing upon.
 This is because chewing on hard things like these may cause damage to the braces.

 Most importantly, we need to understand why these restrictions are there.
 Suppose a brace gets damaged, it may come off loose, meaning it wouldn’t be attached to the tooth anymore.
 Loose or broken braces take time to fix.
 Besides that, the results expected may not be the same as those achieved earlier.